tools4origins/ASRimbra/README.md

 ## Configuration

-You can configure ASRimbra behavior using config.properties
+You can configure ASRimbra behavior using the constant defined in the different modules

 ## Installation
 You need to have maven and Java JDK 1.8+ installed on your computer first.